Skip to the main content

 The role of a patient advocate is to:

-Patient advocates perform some or all of the following duties:
+Patient advocates perform some or all the following duties:

-• help patients and their family members make difficult health-related decisions together (such as moving a patient into a care home or choosing an out-of-town treatment facility)
+• Help patients and their family members make difficult health-related decisions together, such as when to move a patient into a care home or choose an out-of-town treatment facility

-• connect patients and their families to further support services (such as the Patient and Family Advisory Council)
+• Connect patients and their families to other support services such as the Patient and Family Advisory Council

 Patient advocates document and track patients’ progress through the above processes.
 They offer follow-up services based on these records.
 They may write reports or summaries based on what they do.
 Job descriptions vary since patient advocacy is an emerging field.